yezhilengyue/Python_ML_Practice/Project-[Classification]iris/README.md

 # Iris Flower Classification
 Iris flower dataset perfhaps is the best known data set in the classification literature.
 It aims to classify iris flowers among three species (setosa, versicolor or virginica) based on measurements of length and width of sepals and petals.

-## 1. Summarize the Dataset with Statistics and Visualization
+## 1. Summary with Statistics and Visualization
 When come across new dataset, we can take a look at its dimensions, first several rows, attribute type, statistical summary of each attribute and class distribution.
 ```
 print(data.shape)